 One of the controversial examples of sexism is the pink tax, the discriminating fact that a product branded “for women” is usually sold at a more expensive price than the exact same product branded “for men”.
 But what exactly is this tax, which statistical evidences support this claim and how could such inequality exist in FMCG-type markets?

 An extensive and comprehensive study has been conducted on this tax in New York City, by request of the mayor Bill de Blasio.
-The commissioner, Julie Menin, analysed nearly 800 common fast-moving consumer goods across different sectors, comparing the price of analogue product.
+The commissioner, Julie Menin, analysed nearly 800 common fast-moving consumer goods across different sectors, comparing the price of analogue products.
 The findings were astonishing: on average, products branded for women were priced 7% higher than products for men, with significant disparities between categories of products:

-- 7% for toys and accessories
+7% for toys and accessories

-- 4% for childern’s clothing
+4% for children’s clothing

-- 8% for adult’s clothing
+8% for adult’s clothing

-- 13% for personal care products
+13% for personal care products

-- 8% for senior and home health care products
+8% for senior and home health care products

 One may argue that products for women are, on average, of better quality, or with more prominent and costly marketing, explaining their higher prices.
 However, these results already take this into account, as the study took several control variables to reduce omitted-variable bias, such as branding, ingredients, appearance, textile, construction and marketing.

 As a result, these findings only represent the unexplained part of the price difference between gender-targeted products.
-Women are paying more for the same products, without any proper reason, but how could such phenomenon be possible?
+Women are paying more for the same products, without any proper reason, but how could such phenomena be possible?

-These findings are impossible under many perfect competition theories.
+These findings are impossible under perfect competition theory.
 Indeed, abnormally high prices and profits should result in more companies entering the market to sell the same goods, driving prices down to normal heights.
 Under the above-mentioned econometric evidences, we could only conclude that FMCG markets allowing such abnormal profits suffer from other kinds of problems.

-- 48% for shampoos and conditioners
+48% for shampoos and conditioners

-- 11% for razors and razors cartridges
+11% for razors and razors cartridges

-- 11% for lotions
+11% for lotions

-- 3% for deodorant
+3% for deodorant

 How could such products be priced that high?
-The answer lies on the market share of companies:
+The answer lies on the market share of producing companies:

 This becomes even more apparent when we start considering companies instead of brands:

-- Procter & Gamble: Head & Shoulder, Pantene (24% market share)
+Procter & Gamble: Head & Shoulder, Pantene (24% market share)

-- Johnson & Johnson: Le Petit Marseillais (7% market share)
+Johnson & Johnson: Le Petit Marseillais (7% market share)

 The shampoo and razors business are highly dominated by a few companies, making them oligopoly-driven markets.
-While there seems to be no empirical studies on the relation between the pink tax and market competition, one could only assume that there is a correlation between oligopolies and pink tax.
+While there seems to be no empirical studies on the relation between the pink tax and market competition, one could only assume that there is a correlation between oligopolies and pink taxes.

-Many economists debated on whether oligopolistic structures were markets failures or not, but in this case the result is clear: statistical evidences show abnormally high prices and profits targeting women on specific FMCG oligopolistic markets, which is undoubtedly a market failure.
+Many economists debated on whether oligopolistic structures were market failures or not, but in this case the result is clear: statistical evidences show abnormally high prices and profits targeting women on specific FMCG oligopolistic markets, which is undoubtedly a market failure.

 How could we resolve the pink tax issue?

-For the moment, one can only observe the existence of the pink tax, but there is a lack of understanding of the underlying causes, deeply rooted in our society, that needs to be studied.
+For the moment, one can merely observe the existence of the pink tax, but there is a lack of understanding of the underlying causes, deeply rooted in our society, that needs to be studied.